stephen/static/city-guide/_cities/seoul/2022-10-okdongsik.md

 ---
 title: "Okdongsik (옥동식)"
-kind: korean
+kind: korean food
 ---
-Dwaeji gukbap (meat broth with rice and meat).
+Dwaeji gukbap (pork rice soup).
 The broth and meat were refreshing and really well-done.